sfeir-open-source/sfeir-school-accessibilite/README.md

 ## Develop

-To run docs locally, go in directory `docs`, install dependencies using npm and run `npm run start`, then open slides on http://localhost:3000/.
+To run docs locally, open your favorite terminal, go in directory `docs`, install dependencies using npm and run `npm run start`, then open slides on http://localhost:4242/.

 ## Workshop